Graduate Research Awards for Disarmament, Arms Control and Non-Proliferation 2019-2020

 A total of four awards of CAD $5,000 are available to Canadian Master’s and/or Doctoral candidates to support the independent research and writing of an academic paper responding to a specific Non-Proliferation, Arms Control and Disarmament (NACD) topic.
 Awards also include domestic travel support to Ottawa where successful candidates will present their completed papers during a special event at Global Affairs Canada Headquarters in March 2020.

 Selection of four award recipients: February 17, 2020

-Presentations at GAC Headquarters in Ottawa: March 2020 (date to be confirmed)
+Presentations at GAC Headquarters in Ottawa: March 25, 2020

 HOW TO APPLY: